Skip to main content

 Steganographic content appending

-Having Content Source Maps on the front end is insufficient.
-It is necessary to link that data to specific content pieces that eventually appear on the page.
+Having Content Source Maps on the front end isn't enough.
+You need to link that data to specific content pieces that eventually appear on the page.
 Here, the library developed by Vercel in collaboration with Sanity, @vercel/stega, comes into play.
 It allows us to add to the standard text data containing page content, browser-unreadable characters that encode the needed information.
-Hence, every text piece or picture containing an alt, carries information about where this data is stored in the CMS.
-Alt tags are always added to images, correct?
+So, every text piece or picture containing an alt, carries information about where this data is stored in the CMS.
+Alt tags are always added to images, right?

 Overlays